g-k-m/Bnet-Suspender/README.md

 Only works if bnet is installed in the default location "C:\Program Files (x86)\Battle.net\Battle.net.exe"

 Upsides: prevents cpu drain in the background without having to exit bnet (on my cpu about 0.5%)
-Downsides: no notifications when someone comes online, goes offline, messages you etc.
+Downsides: while suspended there are no notifications when someone comes online, goes offline, messages you etc.